0cjs/sedoc/8bit/conn/din.md

     ring 2  ground  copper  copper
     sleeve  mic     red     black

-¹The Galaxy colours are also the ones in my white TRRS extension cables.
+- ¹ The Galaxy colours are also the ones in my white TRRS extension cables.
   Obviously these vary.

 On the [Apple iPhone-style pinout][pru-iphone], the headset button also shorts mic. to ground.
 CMT resistor 1.6 kΩ.